sushmitvaish/EaseVerticalAI/README.md

 ## 🎯 What It Does

-Uses **open-source LLMs** (Llama 3.1 / Mistral 7B) and multi-agent architecture to intelligently discover and evaluate:
+Uses **open-source LLMs** (Mistral 7B / Llama 3.1) and multi-agent architecture to intelligently discover and evaluate:

 - **Top 10 Potential Customers**: Automotive dealerships likely to buy DealerFlow Cloud
 - **Top 10 Potential Partners**: Technology companies that could integrate with the platform